Nature Painting Nature curated by Lydia Yee

 /

-Pilar Corrias is pleased to present Nature Painting Nature a group exhibition of works by Jordan Casteel, Jane Freilicher, Grace Hartigan, Leiko Ikemura, Francesca Mollett, Sabine Moritz and Vivien Zhang.
+Pilar Corrias is pleased to present Nature Painting Nature, a group exhibition guest curated by Lydia Yee, featuring works by Jordan Casteel, Jane Freilicher, Grace Hartigan, Leiko Ikemura, Francesca Mollett, Sabine Moritz and Vivien Zhang.

 The exhibition features work by Jane Freilicher and Grace Hartigan, both of whom are discussed in O’Hara’s essay.
-Freilicher’s paintings appear to be rooted in representation, notably in still life and landscape, but she aligns her concerns with ‘an inner impulse that wants to be expressed’.
+Freilicher’s paintings appear to be rooted in representation, notably in still life and landscape, but she aligns her concerns with ‘an inner impulse that wants to be expressed or a sensation of colour or atmosphere or arrangement of shapes’.(2) Freilicher frequently employed the device of a still life adjacent to a window framing the view beyond, as in Blue Table (1966).
+The left side of the canvas is filled by pink blossoms and spiky green shoots, emerging from a large rustic pitcher on a sharply-angled blue table that pushes up against the narrow landscape represented by brushy bands of horizontal colour to the right.
 This approach of mixing abstraction and representational elements is shared by her second-generation Abstract Expressionist peer Hartigan, whose Tide Pool (1972) blends watercolour and collage, taking the shapes of gastropods, algae and other marine life, all intermingling between shards of blue.
+‘I perceive the world in fragments’, Hartigan noted.
+‘Somehow, in painting I try to make some logic out of the world that has been given to me in chaos.’(3)

 Stay up to date.